 You can leverage the helper script sgx-gdb to debug your enclave applications.
-To debug an enclave on a hardware platform, the <DisableDebug> configuration parameter should be set to 0 in the enclave configuration file config.xml, and you should set the Debug parameter to 1 in the $sgx_cre-ate_enclave$ (...) that creates the enclave.
+To debug an enclave on a hardware platform, set the <Dis-ableDebug> configuration parameter should to 0 in the enclave configuration file config.xml, and the Debug parameter to 1 in the sgx_create_enclave(...) that creates the enclave.
 Debugging an enclave is similar to debugging a shared library.
-However not all the standard features are available to debug enclaves.
-The following table lists some unsupported GDB commands for enclave. sgx-gdb also supports measuring the enclave stack/heap usage by the Enclave Memory Measurement Tool.
-See Enclave Memory Measurement Tool for additional information.
+However, not all standard features are available to debug enclaves.
+The following table lists severalunsupported GDB commands. sgx-gdb also supports measuring the enclave stack/heap usage by the Enclave Memory Measurement Tool.
+See the Enclave Memory Measurement Tool for additional information.
+Note that sgx-gdb does not support debugging enclaves created from memory by $sgx_create_enclave_from_buffer_ex$ API.